 The extraordinary generosity demonstrated by our Leadership Givers has propelled them to new heights of philanthropy and continues to further our work in making the community better, stronger and healthier.
-Thanks to the unparalleled generosity of these caring individuals, leadership gifts to the United Way of Lackawanna and Wayne Counties surpassed $1,000,000 for the first time during the 2016/17 Campaign.
+Thanks to the unparalleled generosity of these caring individuals, leadership gifts to the United Way of Lackawanna and Wayne Counties totaled nearly $960,000 last year.

 Alexis de Tocqueville Society